 Data from the BGS Seismology team, led by Dr Brian Baptie, has helped to illustrate a dramatic reduction in seismic activity and earth vibrations — or ‘noise’ — during lockdown.

-The data was transformed into an illustration as part of ‘Nature in Lockdown’, a Natural History Museum (NHM) public engagement initiative thatis seeking to crowdsource research ideas and discover which environmental impacts of COVID-19 people are most interested in.
+The data was transformed into an illustration as part of ‘Nature in Lockdown’, a Natural History Museum (NHM) public engagement initiative that crowdsourced research ideas to discover which environmental impacts of COVID-19 people were most interested in.

 As part of the initiative, NHM collaborated with data visualisation company Beyond Words, who approached BGS to help illustrate some of the environmental changes wrought by lockdown.